dishant2511/Temporal-Learning-in-LLMs/README.md

 This github repo contains files which were used during the experimental part of the research:

 **Remember This Event That Year?
-Assessing Temporal Information and Reasoning in Large Language Models** By Himanshu Beniwal, Kowsik Nandagopan D, Mayank Singh
+Assessing Temporal Information and Reasoning in Large Language Models** by Himanshu Beniwal, Kowsik Nandagopan D, Mayank Singh

 ## Project Overview